unswsecsoc/constitution/README.md

     4.4 At an Annual General Meeting:
-      4.4.1 Reports shall be presented by at least the President and the Treasurer; 4.4.2 Full financial reports shall be presented and adopted; 4.4.3 Elections for a new Executive shall be conducted; and 4.4.4 Constitutional amendments and other motions on notice may be discussed and voted upon.
+      4.4.1 Reports shall be presented by at least the President and the Treasurer; 4.4.2 Full financial reports shall be presented and adopted; 4.4.3 Elections for a new Executive shall be conducted in accordance with Section 4.14; and 4.4.4 Constitutional amendments and other motions on notice may be discussed and voted upon.
     4.5 Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc within fourteen (14) days of the meeting.